StefanScherer/windows-docker-workshop/docs/Slides.md

 - You can mount a volume only into an empty directory.

-- The `chocolatey/iis` default folder `C:\inetpub\wwwroot` is not empty.
+- Windows Server 2019 also allows mapping into non-empty directories.

+- Feature parity with Linux.
+This wasn't possible with Windows Server 2016.

 ---

-## Orchestrators?
+## Orchestrators

-- Docker Swarm
+- Docker Swarm, Docker EE / UCP

 Work in progress:

-- Kubernetes, currently in beta, planned for 1.13
+- Kubernetes, currently in beta, just landed in 1.14

-- OpenShift
+- Docker EE / UCP with Kubernetes and Windows in a next release

 ...